FREND's Program is Successful

 Doing so could cause the patient to go into life-threatening shock.

-CHT was used to relieve and prevent pain.
-This is called Hypnoanesthesia.
+Clinical Hypnotherapist was used to relieve and prevent pain.
+This

-CHT therapist (right side of picture) is keeping the patient in a
+Clinical Hypnotherapist (right side of picture) is keeping the patient

 removes the dead tissue and changes bandages.
 With her eyes closed,